-- The First Deputy as part of his Cabinet Portfolio has the responsibility to lead, monitor, have oversight and where necessary to take decisions about policy/strategy and provision of corporate finance functions including Internal Audit, Risk Management and Insurance. - The Audit Panel considers the effectiveness of the authority's risk management arrangements, the control environment and associated anti-fraud, bribery and corruption arrangements.
-It also seeks assurances that action is being taken on risk related issues identified by auditors and inspectors; - The Executive Director (Governance, Resources and Pensions) and the Assistant Executive Director (finance) supported by the Head of Risk Management and Audit Services will ensure that all managers are aware of their responsibility for Risk Management, by regularly attending the Senior Management Team to provide updates on new risk exposures and changes to the risk management process to ensure we keep pace with recommended best practice. - The Senior Management Team will consider risk management on a regular basis, ensuring that information and shared learning is disseminated within their service areas and requesting risk presentations from managers responsible for managing the corporate risks. - The Head of Risk Management and Audit Services will be responsible for the coordination of advice and support including the identification of training requirements.
+- Executive Member (Finance and Performance) as part of his Cabinet Portfolio has the responsibility to lead, monitor, have oversight and where necessary to take decisions about policy/strategy and provision of corporate finance functions including Internal Audit, Risk Management and Insurance. - The Audit Panel considers the effectiveness of the authority's risk management arrangements, the control environment and associated anti-fraud, bribery and corruption arrangements.
+It also seeks assurances that action is being taken on risk related issues identified by auditors and inspectors; - The Director of Finance and the Assistant Director of Finance supported by the Head of Risk Management and Audit Services will ensure that all managers are aware of their responsibility for Risk Management, by regularly attending the Single Leadership Team to provide updates on new risk exposures and changes to the risk management process to ensure we keep pace with recommended best practice. - The Single Leadership Team will consider risk management on a regular basis, ensuring that information and shared learning is disseminated within their service areas and requesting risk presentations from managers responsible for managing the corporate risks. - The Head of Risk Management and Audit Services will be responsible for the coordination of advice and support including the identification of training requirements.